 The Corporation has approval to establish a strategic staging area (DML) near the House River pit along Highway 63.
-The plan is to clear and prepare this DML in Q3 2018 to support a stock piling and crushing program of pit run inventories to be mined from the House River pit and transported to this hub in Q4 2018.
+Management is exploring the option to clear and prepare this DML in Q4 2018 to support a stock piling and crushing program of pit run inventories to be mined from the House River pit and transported to this hub.